1

 The FDA creates a single, 17-year-long pipeline to approval where only the richest companies can play.

-Your decentralized framework for drug assessment (dFDA) creates a competitive marketplace where thousands of treatments are tested simultaneously and the ones that work survive.
+Your decentralized framework for drug assessment (dFDA) creates a competitive ecosystem where thousands of treatments are tested simultaneously and the ones that work survive.
 Like evolution, except faster and with less dying.

 The best ideas win based on whether they actually cure people, not based on which company bought the most congressmen.